pievalentin/10k_classifier/README.md

     ```bash
     poetry install
     ```
+4. get the dataset.
+Either download from the Kaggle competition: [Financial Computing Workshop 2021](https://www.kaggle.com/competitions/en553803-financial-computing-workshop-2021/overview).
+Or you can git pull the csv from git lfs directly.
+Make sure you have git lfs installed see: https://git-lfs.com/

-4. Run the evaluation script:
+5. Run the evaluation script:
     ```bash
     poetry run python evaluate.py
     ```